 - introduce the new hub Water, Climate & Future Deltas (2018-2022), aimed at creating new opportunities for research and collaboration and contributing to sustainable solutions;

-Participation is free of charge; the final programme will follow soon.
+Participation is free of charge.
 Please note: the symposium will be in Dutch.